nio036/multicraft-docker/README.md

-Single Multicraft container  from LZStealth, modified Clutch152.
+Single Multicraft container  from Clutch152.
 I update the code to run on ubuntu server 18.4 LTS

 ## by nio036